 After the "BSF PMCON1, WR" instruction, the processor requires two cycles to set up the erase operation.
-The user must place two NOP instructions immediately following the WR bit set instruction.
+The user must place two NOP instructions after the WR bit is set.
 The processor will halt internal operations for the typical 2 ms erase time.
 This is not Sleep mode as the clocks and peripherals will continue to run.
 After the erase cycle, the processor will resume operation with the third instruction after the PMCON1 write instruction.